Invariants in Quantum Geometry

 For a finite set of non-intersecting simple closed curves in $\bR^3$ or in $\bR \times \Sigma_i$, we will refer to it as a link.
 If it has only one component, then this link will be referred to as a knot.
 A simple closed curve in $\bR^4$ will be referred to as a loop.
 A finite set of non-intersecting loops in $\bR^4$ will be referred to as a hyperlink in this article.
 We say a link or hyperlink is oriented if we assign an orientation to its components.

 We need to consider the space of hyperlinks in $\bR \times\bR^3$, which is too big for our consideration.
-Given any hyperlink in $\bR \times\bR^3$, it is ambient isotopic to the trivial hyperlink, a disjoint union of trivial loops.
-So the equivalence class of ambient isotopic hyperlinks will give us only the trivial hyperlink, which is too trivial.
+Given any hyperlink in $\bR \times\bR^3$, it is ambient isotopic to the trivial hyperlink, a union of `unlinked' loops.
+So the equivalence class of ambient isotopic hyperlinks will give us only the `unlinked' hyperlink, which is too trivial.
 Hence we will instead consider a special equivalence class of hyperlinks.